eecolella/Underscore-Log/README.md

 > </ul>

 ####_log.external( key [,args] [,scope] )
-> Calls a external function in _logExt.js, allowing you to write complex code of logging
+> Calls a external function in _logExt.js, allowing you to write complex code of logging (created by Underscore Log)
 > <ul>
 > <li><b>key</b>: a String that identifies the external function in _logExt.js</li>
 > <li><b>args</b>: an optional Array that specifying the arguments with which external function should be called</li>